DiantArts/xrnEcs/README.md

 git clone git@github.com:DiantArts/xrnEcs.git && cp xrnEcs/sources/xrn/ path/to/your/directory
 ```
 Then, all is left to do is to add the directory where `xrn` directory have been copied to the list of include.
+Else, it is possible to directly clone the directory in the repositorp and set 'xrnEcs/sources' to the list of includes.

 ## Example of use
 Content of `xrn/Ecs/Component/Declaration.hpp`: